CodingGagan/markdown_test/install-and-configure/install/provider-installations/istio-rancher.md

 ## Peer Authentication

 Peer authentication is used to set how traffic is tunneled to the Istio sidecar.
-In the example, enforcing TLS is disabled so that Prometheus can grab the metrics from Kubecost (if this action is not performed, it returns at HTTP 503 error).
+In the example, enforcing TLS is disabled so that Prometheus can grab the metrics from nOps (if this action is not performed, it returns at HTTP 503 error).

 ### pa-default.yaml